Azareal/Gosora/README.md

 * ithub.com/denisenkom/go-mssqldb For interfacing with MSSQL.
 You will be able to pick this instead of MSSQL soon.

 * github.com/go-ego/riot A search engine library.

+* github.com/bamiaux/rez An image resizer (e.g. for spitting out thumbnails)

+* github.com/fsnotify/fsnotify A library for watching events on the file system.

 # Bundled Plugins